8 Strongest Candlestick Patterns

 Strong bullish reversal in a downtrend

-Tall black candle followed by a lower small candle, either white or filled, with a gap between the two bodies.
-Then a gap up leads to a third, tall white candle that closes above mid-point on the body of the first candle.
+Tall red candle followed by a lower small candle, either green or red, with a gap between the two bodies.
+Then a gap up leads to a third, tall green candle that closes above mid-point on the body of the first candle.

 Bearish Candlestick Patterns